-- The deed must include a “Prepared by” section that states the name and address of the “natural person” (i.e., human being, not an organization) that prepares the deed.
+- The deed must include a “Prepared by” section that states the name and address of the “natural person” (i.e., human, not an organization) that prepares the deed.

 - The deed must contain the names and mailing address of the current owners of the property (grantors) and the new owners of the property (grantees).

-- The deed must be signed by the current owners (grantors) and witnesses as provided above.
+- The deed must be signed by each current owner (grantor) and witness.

 - The deed must be properly notarized, with all of the correct information filled in.

 The deed must also leave a three-inch square white space on the top right-hand corner of the first page of each document and a one-inch by three-inch square white space on the top right-hand corner of each subsequent page of the document.